-Walking is the new black in our current world and Skipton Castle Woods is an excellent place to indulge in everyone’s new favorite pastime.
+Walking is always in fashion in Yorkshire and Skipton Castle Woods is an excellent place to indulge in this well loved pastime.
 Whether you find your own way or follow one of the pre designed routes, there are rivers, climbs, traces of the woods’ industrial past and exceptionally well positioned benches to explore.
 The easiest trail in the woods is the River Valley Route, this leads you on a gentle and family friendly stroll along the Eller Beck towards the great flood bridge.
 For the more adventurous, the Earl of Thanet Trail is an active walk across higher ground from the town to the castle, providing picturesque views of the trees below.

 The Woods also hold a year round series of events.
 Their Easter Eggventures, Bat Walks and Lantern Walks are a special way to experience the landscape and encourage your little ones to respect and appreciate nature.